thekrprince/javascript-problem-solving/Algorithm & Data Structure Theory/4-Problem-Solving-Patterns.md

     Three Sum: Given an array of numbers, find all unique triplets in the array that add up to a specific target sum.
 You can use three pointers and adjust their positions based on the sum of elements at those positions.

     NOTE: If array is not sorted then sort it before solving.

+3. **Sliding Window:** This pattern involves creating a window which can either be an array or number from one position to another.
+Depending on a certain condition, the window either increases or closes(and a new window is created).
+It's very useful for keeping track of a subset of data in an array/string etc.

+   E.g. Write a function called maxSubArraySum which accepts an array of integers and a number called n.
+The function should calculate the maximum sum of n consecutive elements in the array.